How to Spend a Great Day at Nelis’ Dutch Village

 My family has visited Dutch Village every summer for years, starting from the time my oldest was one year old.

-1 – I Love the Dutch Dancing
+1 – Dutch Dancing May Be Your Favorite

 Bonus: If you’re watching, you’re invited to learn some easy Dutch folk dances.
 Do it – it’s fun!